Adaptive Experimental Design Using Shrinkage Estimators: SURE and Candidate Estimators

 \subsection{Stein's Unbiased Risk Estimate}

-It is well known that in parallel estimation problems like the one described, researchers can achieve reductions in statistical risk by using some form of shrinkage estimation.
-The key idea is to introduce a small amount of bias by ``shrinking" the estimates toward a fixed point or toward their mean.
-The compensatory reduction in variance due to the shrinkage is such that one achieves a lower statistical risk than with an unbiased estimator.
+In parallel estimation problems like this one, researchers can typically achieve reductions in statistical risk by using shrinkage estimation.
+The key idea is to introduce a small amount of bias by ``shrinking" the estimates toward a fixed point.
+The compensatory reduction in variance due to the regularization is such that one achieves a lower statistical risk than with an unbiased estimator.
 The most classic estimator of this type is the James-Stein estimator \citep{stein1956inadmissibility}, which shrinks an estimate of a multivariate normal mean vector towards zero.
-Though we assume approximate normality of $\hbstau$, the classical James-Stein estimator is inappropriate for our setting, because its construction assumes the data are homoscedastic and that the entries are independent.
+Though we assume approximate normality of $\hbstau$, the classical James-Stein estimator is not applicable to our setting, because its construction assumes the data are homoscedastic and that the entries are independent.

-There are a number of different adaptations of the James-Stein estimator to the settings of heteroscedasticity and dependence \citep[see e.g.][]{xie2012sure, dimmery2019shrinkage}.
-Before considering the precise form of our adapted estimator, we introduce a useful tool for construction and evaluation of shrinkage estimators: Stein's Unbiased Risk Estimate \citep{stein1981estimation}.
-The precise statement is given below.
+There are a number of different adaptations of the James-Stein estimator to the settings of heteroscedasticity and dependence \citep[see e.g.][]{xie2012sure}.
+Before considering the form of our adapted estimator, we introduce a useful tool for construction and evaluation of shrinkage estimators: Stein's Unbiased Risk Estimate \citep{stein1981estimation}.

 \begin{lemma}[SURE] Suppose $\bsX \sim \mathcal{N}\left(\bsmu, \boldsymbol \Sigma\right) \in \mathbb{R}^K$ for non-degenerate $\bsSigma \in \mathbb{R}^{K \times K}$.
 We consider an estimator of $\bsmu \in \mathbb{R}^K$ of the form